Martin Laurello: Personal life

-There is not much documented about Laurello's personal life.
-He was in two different marriages; his first one being Laura [Prechtl] Emmerling (born 1885), and they had one son, named Alexander Emmerling (1905-1960).
-After their divorce, he then met and married a woman named Emilie [Wittl] Emmerling (1895-1977), and they had two sons together: Albert (1922-1945) and Walter Emmerling (1926-1983).
+He was in two different marriages; his first one being Laura [Prechtl] Emmerling (born 1885), and they had one son, named Alexander Emmerling (1905–1960).
+After their divorce, he then met and married a woman named Emilie [Wittl] Emmerling (1895–1977), and they had two sons together: Albert (1922–1945) and Walter Emmerling (1926–1983).

 Berjano described Laurello as "perhaps a Nazi" who "didn't like the American flag".
-On April 30, 1931, Laurello was arrested by Baltimore police during a tent-packed performance for abandoning his spouse and two sons, after she lodged a complaint via telegram.
+On 30 April 1931, Laurello was arrested by Baltimore police during a tent-packed performance for abandoning his spouse and two sons, after she lodged a complaint via telegram.
 He was reportedly found standing on a platform with his back and face looking towards the crowd, and when the two officers confronted him, he turned his head around and winked at them both, then was placed under arrest.